Pack up the car, grab your favorite people and get to exploring the Natural State.

 Crystal Bridges Museum of American Art

 Summertime in Arkansas means it’s hot — really hot.
 Cool off in one of Hot Springs’ three pristine lakes.
-Since Spa City is only an hour away, that leaves you plenty of time on the water soaking up rays.
+Since Spa City is only an hour away, that gives you plenty of time on the water soaking up rays.
 Don’t have a boat?
 There are rental services available on all three lakes.

 Lions and tigers and bears — oh yes.
 Turpentine Creek Wildlife Refuge opened its doors in 1992 to provide a safe sanctuary for big cats across the country.
 At the refuge, you’ll see big cats in their element enjoying the great Arkansas outdoors.
 Kids will love watching the tigers cool off in swimming pools during the hot summer months.